openedx/open-edx-proposals/oeps/processes/oep-0053-proc-package-release.rst

     * Resolve RemovedInDjango4.0 warnings.

-* In setup.cfg add the configurations for semantic-release.
+* In setup.cfg add the configurations for semantic-release as shown below for auth-backends repository.
     - ``version_variable``  Path of the version variable
     - ``commit_author``     Username and email to be used for commits